-Farmers throughout Australia(and elsewhere) have become very concerned about potential loss of livelihood and lifestyle, and tourism accommodations such as rural B&Bs and farm-stays are alarmed at the prospect of loss of beautiful scenery and peacefulness that people come for (with many from all the above now involved in protests for the first time in their lives, even at risk of being arrested: see for instance the info on the Kerry blockade below) .
-Some farmers have said they do not mind the drilling, but these tend to be owners of very large properties: the intrusion onto smaller properties would have more noticeable impact.
-Even on large spreads, the potential for water loss and pollution is a concern.
-Some have found it virtually impossible to remain on their lands after extraction has begun, but also impossible to sell it.
+Farmers throughout Australia(and elsewhere) are concerned about potential loss of livelihood and lifestyle, and tourism accommodations such as rural B&Bs and farm-stays are alarmed at the prospect of loss of tranquility and beautiful scenery that people their guests come for .
+Some owners of very large properties have said they do not mind the drilling, the intrusion onto smaller properties having more noticeable impact, but even on large spreads, the potential for water loss and pollution is a concern.
+Some farmers in fracking districts have found it virtually impossible to remain on their lands after extraction has begun, but also impossible to sell it. (see references below).

 Wildlife can be impacted by habitat loss, direct death during construction, water loss and water pollution.
 The loss of wildlife in any local area would be a problem both for tourism and for biodiversity conservation generally.